suffolklibraries/lgc/content/collections/events/christmas-museum-14-12.md

     content:
       -
         type: text
-        text: 'You can have fun exploring the galleries together, discovering objects, listening to stories and rhymes inspired by our collections and make and create something to take home.'
+        text: 'Enjoy a ride around the beautiful grounds of the Museum on Santa’s Horse and Carriage, as we welcome back the fabulous Suffolk Punches to provide an unforgettable experience.
+Have little ones with you?
+Why not head to our craft corner and get creative with our Museum Minis, Kizzy and Harry, and help decorate their stable as they look to celebrate their first Christmas here at the Museum.'
   -
     type: paragraph
     attrs: